gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-JMESPath-filter-examples-gij-self-managed.md

 `repositories[] | [?starts_with(name, 'repo-prefix')]`

 This is a filter based on the text in the repository name.
-It lists repositories with the names that starts with the specified word.
+It lists repositories with the names that start with the specified word.
 Do note that the declared string format is case-sensitive.

 ## 2\.
 Contains (include)